Having to divorce an unfaithful husband you still love can be extremely painful.

 Divorce Is Hard As It Is, Love Makes It Harder

 Divorce doesn’t sound like a good idea, right?
-Just saying the word can cause pain.
+Just saying the word may cause pain.

-But let me tell you this: divorce may be the end of your marriage, but it will surely open new doors for you.
+But let me tell you this – divorce may be the end of your marriage, but it will also surely be a fresh start for you.
 A new chance at love, happiness, and maybe a real happy ending.

 Of course, you didn’t marry your husband thinking about divorcing him, but in your current situation, love won’t save your marriage.
 You’re way past that.